wb666greene/AI-Person-Detector/README.md

        It needs to have "less secure access" enabled or you need to create an "app key" for it.
 - I find MMS texts usually arrive faster (to the same phone) than Email with attachment, but I send myself both.
 All the four major US carriers have MMS text to Email gateways.
 The minor carriers are hit and miss,  Cricket does, Ting doesn't, for example.
 A Google search for your carrier and "Email to MMS Gateway" should get the answer.
+I'd be thrilled to accept modified node-red flows and wiki instructions for using Telegram or other push notification options.
 - When using rtsp cameras, its best to add 2>/dev/null at the end of the launch command as many (most) cameras throw warnings when decoded with OpenCV that make the log files large and mostly useless.
 - AI_dev.py still supports using the original NCS version 1 SDK.
 If you have it installed, setting up OpenVINO doesn't break anything.